firebase/quickstart-ios/config/README.md

 ### Fetch values from the Remote Config service ###

-When an app calls `fetchWithExpirationDuration:completionHandler`, cached parameter values are used unless the last successful fetch occurred more than 12 hours ago, or unless a value less than 43200 (the number of seconds in 12 hours) is specified for `TimeInterval`.
-If a cached value is not used, updated parameter values are fetched from the Remote Config service.
+When an app calls `fetchWithExpirationDuration:completionHandler`, updated parameter values are fetched from the Remote Config service if either

+* the last successful fetch occurred more than 12 hours ago, or
+* a value less than 43200 (the number of seconds in 12 hours) is specified for `TimeInterval`.

+Otherwise, cached parameter values are used.

 Fetched values are cached locally, but not immediately activated.
 To activate fetched values so that they take effect, call the `activateFetched` method.
 In